CardKit/cardkit/README.md

 ### Serialization

 Our intention is for CardKit programs to be specified entirely in JSON to allow for portability across devices.
 For example, an iOS app may be created to allow a programmer to create a CardKit program.
 That program ought to be serializable and transferred to a tvOS app which is responsible for it's execution.
-Thus, many of the structs and classes defined in CardKit are `JSONEncodable` and `JSONDecodable` using the Freddy framework.
+Thus, many of the structs and classes defined in CardKit implement the `Codable` protocol, and `JSONEncoder` and `JSONDecoder` are used internally for serialization and deserialization of data bound to `InputCard`s.

 ### Static Card Descriptors